codedance/jquery.AreYouSure/README.md

 ```

 *Are-you-sure* is a minimal plugin for modern browsers.
 There of plenty of
-"dirty forms" implementations out there, but their code is hairy!
-They often
+"dirty forms" implementations out there, however they all seemed very
+heavyweight and over-engineered...!
+Most where written some time back and
-have many hacks to support legacy browsers, and/or rely on other fat
+contain many 'hacks' to support legacy browsers, and/or rely on other fat
-dependencies such as FaceBox or jQueryUI.
+dependencies such as FaceBox or jQueryUI.  *Are-you-sure* solves this by
+doing this simple task in the simplest possible way.

 *Are-you-sure* is as simple as it gets:

  * 100% JS with zero dependencies and no external CSS.
- * Leverage `onBeforeUnload` to detect all page/browser exit events.
+ * Leverages `onBeforeUnload` to detect all page/browser exit events.
  * Works on forms of any size.
  * Correct state management - if a user edits then restores a value, the form
    is not considered dirty.
  * Easy to understand - less than a "terminal screen" of code!
+ * Graceful degradation on legacy browsers (i.e. if you're running an old
+   browser... remember to save :-)

 ###Usage